jose9781/terraform-module-dns-updater/README.md

 the official [DNS Terraform provider](https://registry.terraform.io/providers/hashicorp/dns/latest).
-In order to create DNS records dynamically,the module reads an arbitrary number of JSON files from a local directory included as an input that contain all the necessary attributes to create DNS records
+In order to create DNS records dynamically,the module reads an arbitrary number of JSON files from a local directory included as an input that contain all the necessary attributes to create DNS records It now supports the creation of A records and CNAME records

 ## Usage